The Walled Garden at Mells

 Our Team at the Walled Garden

-The cafe team, headed by Marc and Angie is made up of fantastic local youngsters, nearly all still at school or in between school and college, they never cease to amaze in their ability to work hard and stay cheerful under pressure.
+The cafe team, headed by Marc, Angie and Matt is made up of fantastic local youngsters, nearly all still at school or in between school and college, they never cease to amaze in their ability to work hard and stay cheerful under pressure.
 The place couldn’t run without them.

 The garden still known as the Rectory Garden originated as the setting for Mells Rectory in the fifteenth century at a time when the village formed part of the estate of Glastonbury Abbey.
 At this time it was almost certainly a monastic garden growing herbs for medicine and study.
 During the turbulent 1500s the original Rectory, thought to stand where the polytunnels currently sit was pulled down and some of the stone was used to build Rectory Cottage which now adjoins the garden.